TorchCS-MC/.github/profile/README.md

 > [!NOTE]
->TorchCS wird unter der [`MIT-Lizenz`](https://choosealicense.com/licenses/mit/) veröffentlicht.
->Details folgen mit dem ersten Release.
+>TorchCS will be released under the [`MIT-Lizenz`](https://choosealicense.com/licenses/mit/) Details will follow with the first release.